Multiple sulfatase deficiency

 Multiple sulfatase deficiency (MSD), also known as Austin disease, or mucosulfatidosis, is a very rare autosomal recessive lysosomal storage disease caused by a deficiency in multiple sulfatase enzymes, or in formylglycine-generating enzyme, which activates sulfatases.
 It is similar to mucopolysaccharidosis.

 Signs and symptoms

-Symptoms of this disorder commonly appear between one and two years of age.
-Symptoms include mildly coarsened facial features, deafness, ichthyosis and an enlarged liver and spleen (hepatosplenomegaly).
+Signs and symptoms of this disorder commonly appear between one and two years of age.
+Signs include mildly coarsened facial features, deafness, ichthyosis and an enlarged liver and spleen (hepatosplenomegaly).
 Abnormalities of the skeleton, such as a curving of the spine and breast bone may occur.
-The skin of individuals afflicted with this disorder, is typically dry.
+Individuals afflicted with this disorder typically have dry skin.
 Children affected by this disorder develop more slowly than normal and may display delayed speech and walking skills.

-The disease is fatal, with symptoms that include neurological damage and severe mental retardation.
+The disease is fatal, with symptoms that include neurological damage and severe intellectual disability.
 These sulfatase enzymes are responsible for breaking down and recycling complex sulfate-containing sugars from lipids and mucopolysaccharides within the lysosome.
 The accumulation of lipids and mucopolysaccharides inside the lysosome results in symptoms associated with this disorder.
 As of 2018, 75–100 cases of MSD had been reported worldwide.